minh-rakuten/android-miniapp/README.md

 ## Conclusion

 The investigation is still ongoing.
-It looks the only solution when loading the custom domain is that Mini App (Webapp) should including the CORS policy in headers itself.
+It seems that the only solution when loading the custom domain is that Mini App (Webapp) should including the CORS policy in headers itself.

 ## Test resources